vittorius/zed-settings-sync/ROADMAP.md

 - [ ] Manually save a settings file on its open (before adding to the watch list) to handle the case when the LSP server is restarted after the initialization_options are changes in settings.json file.
 - [ ] After implementing naive changes persistence (sync files as FS events come), seek the ways to improve it – [ ] (experimental) Rewrite the LSP server to use structured async concurrency, thread-per-code async runtime, and get rid of Arc's around every data structure
+- [ ] Use serde_json from zed_extension_api, not directly

+### CLI

+- [ ] Handle errors more beautifully, introduce the dedicated Error type if needed
+- [ ] Log output through tracing subscriber and/or add coloring of various levels of output messages

 ## CI